What is Combination Skin? [Characteristics & Meaning]

 Genetics play a large role in determining skin type.
 Whether you have dry, oily, sensitive, or combination skin, it’s likely that you inherited it from your parents and grandparents.
 There are more sebaceous glands in the T-Zone, which are responsible for creating sebum, the waxy substance that keeps your skin soft and supple.
 The glands in this area tend to be more active in those with combination skin type, producing excess sebum that can lead to shine and contribute to breakouts.
 If your mother or father dealt with oily skin in the T-Zone, and battled acne, you’re apt to deal with this condition as well.
 Consider facial products for oily skin to achieve better makeup application results.

 However, there are environmental factors that come into play.
 Certain products and lifestyle habits can contribute to combination skin type; using harsh products that contain dry ingredients can trigger your skin to produce excess oil, which can worsen breakouts in the T-Zone while drying out other parts of the face.

 What Kind of Products Are Best for Combination Skin?

 Those with combination skin may struggle to find the right skin care and cosmetic products.
-The key is balance: finding products that offer extra moisture to already dry areas, without increasing shine and oil in others.
+The key is balance: finding products that offer extra moisture to already dry areas, like a hydrating mist spray, without increasing shine and oil in others.

 - Avoid Products that Incorporate Excessive Fragrance